elibs/ebash/README.md

 At the end of the day, it’s usually easier to just quote everything than to try to guess when it will matter or when it won’t.

-# Bashutils Style
+# ebash Style

-These are the styles we use when writing code in bashutils, and frequently in related code using bashutils.
+These are the styles we use when writing code in ebash, and frequently in related code using ebash.

 ## General Formatting